zevisert/Imagyn/webpage/Readme.md

 ```

 - `prod.js`: Runs an HTTP server that only responds with 301 redirects to the same resource behind HTTPS.
-The HTTPS server does the same thing that the dev version.
+    - The HTTPS server does the same thing that the dev version does.
     - Requires a `.env` file with `HTTP_PORT`, `HTTPS_PORT` and `SSL_PASSPHRASE` set.
 ```
 > npm install
 > echo -ne "HTTP_PORT=80\nHTTPS_PORT=443\nSSL_PASSPHRASE=<[///]>"